A systematic study of super-Eddington layers in the envelopes of massive stars: Impact on the stellar properties

-Each of the three methods described in Section~\ref{sec:model_variations} help compute the evolution of massive stellar models in the standard set until the end of carbon burning.
+Each of the three solutions described in Section~\ref{sec:model_variations} help compute the evolution of massive stellar models in the standard set until the end of carbon burning.
 However, in the process they also modify the evolutionary pathway of the stars and impact their evolutionary outcome.
-In this section, we compare the set of stellar models obtained with the minimum numerical enhancement from each method and determine the impact of these methods on the structure and evolution of the massive stellar models.
+In this section, we compare the set of stellar models obtained with the minimum numerical enhancement from each solution and determine the impact of these solutions on the structure and evolution of the massive stellar models.